BartekB-it/LogSniper/README.md

 ## What's New

+**v0.4 – Results Visualization Dashboard (Streamlit)**

+- **Interactive dashboard for log analysis**: You can now visualize and filter your analysis results using an interactive Streamlit app (charts_app.py).

+- **Supports all log types**: Works for results from auth.log, access.log, and EVTX files.

 **v0.3 – Email Notifications & Improved Reporting**

 - **Brute Force Alert**: The tool now sends an email notification when a brute-force attack is detected.